ericrommel/python_test_automation_book/weeks/week02/section02.md

 test_cases = ("Login Page", 2, True)  # A tuple of different data types
 ```

-**Note:** Note: Even though tuples are immutable, they can contain mutable objects like lists.
+**Note:** Even though tuples are immutable, they can contain mutable objects like lists.
 However, the tuple itself cannot be modified after creation.

 ## 2.2 Reading